remyeltorro/step_by_step_ks/README.md

-This Python package performs a step by step 2-sample Kolmogorov-Smirnov test supported by figures.
-The p-value is computed using a customizable Monte-Carlo method.
+This Python package performs a 2-sample Kolmogorov-Smirnov test, step by step and supported by figures.
+The p-value is computed using a customizable bootstrap method.

 Installation
 ============